 Day 6 – Capitol Reef National Park & Moab

 Cruise the exquisite UT-24 from Torrey, through Capitol Reef and on towards Moab.
-The section between Torrey and Hanksville is possibly the best Scenic Byway I have ever had the pleasure of driving (or rather being driven, since James was behind the wheel).
-This is one case of the journey (or part thereof) being equal to the destination so allow more time on this road to really enjoy it.
+The section between Torrey and Hanksville is possibly the best Scenic Byway I have ever had the pleasure of driving.
+This is one case of the journey (or part thereof) being equal to the destination, so allow more time on this road to really enjoy it.

-Note: There aren’t many official pull-offs on this road, so be careful where you decide to stop for photos – cars tend to hurtle along this remote highway and we got bogged on the side of the road.
-Thanks to friendly passers-by and people of Hanksville who helped haul us out of the muck.
+There aren’t many official pull-offs on this road, so be careful where you decide to stop for photos.
+Cars tend to hurtle along this remote highway and we got bogged on the side of the road.
+We are eternally grateful to friendly passers-by and the helpful people of Hanksville who hauled us out of the muck on Thanksgiving Day.

 Driving distance: Torrey to Moab 251km (156mi) 2hrs 35min without stops.